Applications now open for ‘rewarding’ Swim England Tutor Training Programme9 May 2022

 The programme offers exceptional training to prepare new tutors to deliver Swim England qualifications.

 Tutors will learn how to proficiently deliver training and assess effectively, and the unrivalled support and guidance that is available will ensure all applicants feel supported every step of the way.

-Applications are open until Tuesday 24 May and the Swim England educator training team have also created the opportunity for those interested in participating in the programme to get a taster of what being a tutor involves.
+Applications are open until Friday 27th May at 5pm and the Swim England educator training team have also created the opportunity for those interested in participating in the programme to get a taster of what being a tutor involves.

 The national governing body’s tutor training manager, Fiona MacNamee, will be hosting a webinar on Monday 16 May, from 1.30 to 2.30pm.
 To sign up, click here.